Jessica Tandy: Personal life and death

-In 1932, Tandy married English actor Jack Hawkins and together they had a daughter, Susan Hawkins.
-Susan became an actress and was the daughter-in-law of John Moynihan Tettemer, a former Passionist monk who authored I Was a Monk: The Autobiography of John Tettemer, and was cast in small roles in Lost Horizon and Meet John Doe.
+In 1932, Tandy married English actor Jack Hawkins and together they had a daughter, Susan Hawkins, who herself became an actress.

 Tandy and Hawkins divorced in 1940.
 She married Canadian actor Hume Cronyn in 1942.
 Prior to moving to Connecticut, she and Cronyn lived for many years in nearby Pound Ridge, New York, and they remained together until her death in 1994.
 They had two children, daughter Tandy Cronyn, an actress who co-starred with her mother in the TV film The Story Lady, and son Christopher Cronyn.
 Tandy became a naturalised citizen of the US in 1952.

+Tandy and her husband Cronyn co-starred in the 1987 film Batteries Not Included.

 In 1990, Tandy was diagnosed with ovarian cancer, and she also suffered from angina and glaucoma.
 Despite her illnesses and advancing age she continued working.
 On September 11, 1994, she died at home in Easton, Connecticut, at the age of 85.